smichel17/markdir/README.mdir/About.md

+# Notice: This documentation is out of date.
+It will be updated soon.

 Markdir is an easy to use, flexible, and comprehensive standard for documentation.

 All content appears in files _and folders_ with the .mdir extension.
 Mdir files are written in the markdown flavor of your choice (the Markdir author recommands pandoc).